turdusmerula/bash-getopt/README.md

   * 0: and argument was read ok
   * 1: nothing was read
   * 2: a custom command was encountered and should be treated by script

+### getopt_shift

+Shift arguments from the cached command line and drop them.

+Takes 1 parameter:

+  * optional: number of arguments to shift, 1 by default.

 ### getopt_set_args